-- ➤ Any medical/surgical supply ordered in quantities larger than five units or the quantity indicated in the Medical/Surgical Supplies section of this Provider Manual. - Any medical/surgical supply for which a procedure code is not listed in the OTC and Supply Fee Schedule, using an appropriate miscellaneous or unlisted procedure code. - Whenever the procedure code is underlined in the List of OTC Categories and Supply Codes and OTC and Supply Fee Schedule section. - When the dispenser attempted but could not gain authorization for the Medical/Surgical supply through DVS or the Voice Interactive Telephone Prior Authorization System.
+- ➤ Any medical/surgical supply ordered in quantities larger than five units or the quantity indicated in the Medical/Surgical Supplies section of this Provider Manual. - Any medical/surgical supply for which a procedure code is not listed in the Pharmacy Fee Schedule, using an appropriate miscellaneous or unlisted procedure code. - ➤ Whenever the procedure code is underlined in the Procedure Code/Fee Schedule section. - When the dispenser attempted but could not gain authorization for the Medical/Surgical supply through DVS or the Voice Interactive Telephone Prior Authorization System.